jacanales/AWSDemos-ES-WebAPP/README.md

 ## Launch the template

-1. Go to Amazon S3 service on the AWS Console and make sure that you have the **Block Public Access for the Account** turned off:
+1. Go to Amazon S3 service on the AWS Console and make sure that you have the **Block Public Access for the Account** turned off.
+This is only for Demo purposes and you should **NOT** do this in your production account.

 ![S3_setting](Images/s3.png)